MattiDoubleU/WSAA/Assignments/README.md

     Create a repository for this module, and upload a link to where you will put your handups.

-Summary: I initially thought this task would be quite difficult, but after reviewing the documentation and revisiting the lecture material, it turned out to be straightforward, and the code produced the expected result.
+**Summary**: I initially thought this task would be quite difficult, but after reviewing the documentation and revisiting the lecture material, it turned out to be straightforward, and the code produced the expected result.

 ### References: